 Note.
 When community income is entered in the return, the Payer (or Employer) information will be entered as it appears on the form received.
 The Recipient name will be the name of the partner on the return the information is being entered on.
 For example, a W-2 received by Partner A will also be entered on Partner B's return (with only half of the amounts being entered).
 Partner B's name will appear on the W-2 in their return although it does not actually appear on the W-2 the employer issued.
 This is why the allocation worksheet on each return collects the information from both partners.
 The IRS is then able to match the total from both partners (e.g. for the W-2 forms) to the total of the W-2 forms received from the employers.

 To enter W-2 income on each return (assuming there was a W-2 for each individual), generate two W-2s for the taxpayer on the return being completed.
 One should contain half of the taxpayer's W-2 entries (50%), and one should contain half of the partner's W-2 entries (50%).
 This second W-2 will be entered using the taxpayer's name, with the partner's employer information.

 Follow the same method to enter the W-2 income on the partner's return.

-For registered domestic partnerships in California only: If domiciled in California, a separate TaxAct return must be completed with both partner's information entered on the federal return, and with the filing status of Married Filing Jointly.
-Do not file this federal return.
+For registered domestic partnerships in California only: If domiciled in California, a separate TaxAct return must be completed with both partner's information entered on the federal return with the filing status of Married Filing Jointly selected - Do not file this federal return.
 Attach the California return to this federal return so the combined federal information will flow to the California return.
 File this California return.
 The combined federal return should equal the two federal forms that were completed for each partner separately.
 A copy of all three federal returns (and also the California return) should be maintained for documentation.